joeladia-dev/devsync/README.md

 ---

-// To Follow needed to be fixed
+// To Follow needed to be fixed - still in development mode at the moment

 ## ⚙️ Installation